 Legacy of Del Prado

-Today, Del Prado remains one of Pleasanton’s most established suburban neighborhoods.
-Mature trees line streets that were once open ranchland, while homes built by several different builders still reflect the architectural trends of late-1960s and 1970s suburban California.
+Today, Del Prado remains one of Pleasanton's largest and most established neighborhoods.
+Mature trees line streets that were once open ranchland, while homes built over nearly three decades reflect changing architectural styles, housing priorities, and suburban ideals.

 Comments